Death on the Nile (2022 film): Plot

-The film opens in Belgium at the Yser Bridge on October 31, 1914, in the front lines of World War I. Hercule Poirot's captain has been given a mission that is certain death for all his men.
-Poirot advises his captain to follow a strategy that will accomplish the mission safely.
+Flashback to Belgium at the Yser Bridge on October 31, 1914, in the front lines of World War I. Hercule Poirot's captain has been given a mission considered certain death for all of his men.
+Poirot suggests his captain follow a strategy that will accomplish the mission safely.
 It succeeds, but when his captain steps on a mine, Poirot is caught in the explosion.
-Poirot's fiancée, Katherine, visits him in the hospital and reassures him that she still loves him despite his injuries.
+His fiancée Katherine visits him in the hospital, who reassures him that she still loves him despite his facial injury and that he can grow a moustache to conceal it.

 In 1937, at a London club, Poirot watches blues singer Salome Otterbourne perform.
-He notices Jacqueline "Jackie" de Bellefort introducing her fiancé, Simon Doyle, to her childhood friend, heiress Linnet Ridgeway.
+He notices Jacqueline "Jackie" de Bellefort introducing her fiancé Simon Doyle to her childhood friend heiress Linnet Ridgeway.
 After meeting Simon, Linnet agrees to hire him as her land agent.

-Six weeks later, in Egypt, Poirot encounters his friend, Bouc, with his mother, Euphemia, and the trio attend the wedding of Linnet and Simon.
-Others join their honeymoon trip: Linnet's maid, Louise Bourget; Salome and her niece/manager Rosalie, Linnet's schoolfriend; Linnet's godmother Marie Van Schuyler with her nurse, Mrs. Bowers; Linnet's financial manager and cousin Andrew Katchadourian; and Dr. Linus Windlesham, Linnet's former fiancé.
+Six weeks later, in Egypt, Poirot encounters his friend Bouc with Bouc's mother Euphemia, all of whom attend the wedding of Linnet and Simon.
+Others join their honeymoon trip: Linnet's maid Louise Bourget; Salome and her niece/manager Rosalie, Linnet's schoolfriend; Linnet's godmother Marie Van Schuyler with her nurse Mrs. Bowers; Linnet's financial manager and cousin Andrew; and Linnet's former fiancé Dr. Linus Windlesham.
 Jackie has also stalked the couple to Egypt and continues to follow the couple around.

 To escape Jackie, the group boards the cruise ship S.S.
 Karnak.
 Linnet asks Poirot for protection from Jackie and confesses that she distrusts her guests.
-Bouc reveals he is dating Rosalie, despite his mother's disapproval, and teases Poirot about Poirot's attraction to Salome.
+Bouc reveals he is dating Rosalie, despite his mother's disapproval, and teases Poirot about his attraction to Salome.

 The party disembarks from the Karnak to visit the Abu Simbel Temples.
 After a boulder falls off a column and nearly crushes Linnet and Simon, the guests return to the Karnak to discover Jackie has boarded.
-When Linnet goes to sleep, Simon confronts Jackie, who shoots him in the leg.
-When she attempts to shoot herself, Rosalie and Bouc intervene, taking her to Mrs. Bowers.
+When Linnet goes to sleep, Simon confronts her, who shoots him in the leg.
+When she attempts to shoot herself, Rosalie and Bouc intervene, taking Jackie to Mrs. Bowers.
 Windlesham treats Simon.